The Learner's Mindset

 Carry One Idea

-Perhaps you'll begin noticing light.
+Perhaps this week you'll notice light.

 Or shadow.